axieinfinity/ronin-documentation/docs/basics/introduction.md

 ## What is Ronin?

 Ronin is an EVM blockchain specifically forged for gaming.
-Launched by Sky Mavis, the creator of Web3’s breakout title Axie Infinity which has generated over &#36;1.3B in revenue, Ronin is the only blockchain proven to scale a single game to accommodate millions of daily active users and has processed over &#36;4B in NFT volumes.
+Launched by Sky Mavis, the creator of Web3’s breakout title Axie Infinity which has generated over &#36;1.3 B in revenue, Ronin is the only blockchain proven to scale a single game to accommodate millions of daily active users and has processed over &#36;4 B in NFT volumes.
 Ronin optimizes for near-instant transactions and negligible fees that enable millions of in-game transactions to occur seamlessly, making it the leading choice for Web3 games.

 ## What makes Ronin unique as a blockchain?